In today’s digital world, technology represents opportunities to connect with friends far away, learn in ways we never did before, and so much more.

 Your family lives online—it’s where you communicate with friends, organize vacations, and more.
 Keep everyone safe, including yourself, with these important tips.

 Monitor Social Media

 Everyone can agree that social media is a blessing and a curse.
-The blessing: We can stay connected with friend and family from anywhere in the world.
+The blessing: We can stay connected with friends and family from anywhere in the world.
 The curse: potentially dangerous people can learn about us and get in contact with us, even young kids or teenagers who are innocently using these social platforms.

 Recent research reveals that 88 percent of murders and 80 percent of rapes are committed by someone who knew the victim.
 Monitoring your child’s social media use can help you ensure they’re not sharing information about themselves with people you or they don’t know.

-Request to be their friend on Facebook, follow them on Twitter and Instagram and monitor who is posting on their page and who they are direct messaging with.
+Request to be their friend on Facebook, follow them on Twitter and Instagram, and monitor who is posting on their page and who they are direct messaging with.
 There are a variety of apps that allow you to get notified when new friend requests come in as well, which can be an even better way of keeping tabs on potentially suspicious people.

 Don’t Go Phishing

 Phishing, or fraudulent emails, URLs, and clickbait, affects thousands of people every year.
 The best way to prevent falling victim to a phishing scam is educating your family about what phishing looks like.